vedant-dhamecha/vedant-dhamecha/ReadMe.md

 ## 👨‍💻 About Me

 I'm a **Software Engineer at Tata Consultancy Services** with a passion for building scalable, user-centric web applications.
-I specialize in the **MERN Stack** and have hands-on experience in developing enterprise-grade SaaS platforms, enhancing user experiences, and optimizing application performance.
+I specialize in the **React Redux** and have hands-on experience in developing enterprise-grade SaaS platforms, enhancing user experiences, and optimizing application performance.

 - 🎓 **B.Tech in Computer Engineering** from Birla Vishvakarma Mahavidyalaya (CGPA: 7.38 - Distinction)
 - 💼 Currently working on **LiveChat SaaS Platform** & **Crosstalk Collaboration Platform** at TCS